 For fabric that simply cannot be removed from the seat, use upholstery cleaner or diluted vinegar to spot clean.
 For deodorizing, sprinkle some baking soda on the fabric and let it sit before vacuuming the powder (and odor) away.

-This spring, add a couple of baby-related chores to your spring cleaning To-Do list and enjoy the peace of mind that comes with taking great care to ensure the health and safety of your infant or toddler.
+This spring, add a couple of baby safe cleaning procedures to your spring cleaning To Do list and enjoy the peace of mind that comes with taking great care to ensure the health and safety of your infant or toddler.